josdem/hugo/content/techtalk/spring/spring_webflux_web_testing.md

 }
 ```

-The responsability in this conrtoller is to provide a health check, this is the test case.
+The responsability in this conrtoller is to validate that our API is up and running!, this is the test case.

 ```java
 package com.jos.dem.jugoterapia.webflux;